Controversial Curriculum Taught in Public Schools

 We examine a number of controversial curriculum choices in public schools nationwide, from yoga and religion to sex-ed for kindergarteners.

-Parents send their children to school each day with the full expectation that they will learn literature, mathematics, science and history – subjects that will help them advance their life goals and ambitions.
-However, in districts across the country, children are learning subjects that their parents do not agree with.
-When such controversial curriculum is taught in public schools today, it typically raises concerns among students, parents and teachers.
+Parents send their children to school daily with the full expectation of learning literature, mathematics, science, and history – subjects that will help them advance their life goals and ambitions.
+However, in districts nationwide, children learn subjects their parents disagree with.
+When such a controversial curriculum is taught in public schools today, it typically raises concerns among students, parents, and teachers.
 Check out these three subjects that have come under significant scrutiny – and even wrath – in some schools today.

 Does Bible Teaching Violate Separation of Church and State?

 According to the New York Times, Dr. Chancey has used this new study to examine a class taught by Gay Hart at Eastland.
 Based upon Dr. Chancey’s assessment, the Eastlan class would not pass constitutional muster.
-Hart’s class explores the Bible, as well as other religious teachings, including Judaism and Muslimism.
+Hart’s class explores the Bible and other religious teachings, including Judaism and Muslimism.
 However, the Bible is the primary focus of the class.
-To participate in the study, Hart sent Dr. Chancey some of her teaching material.
-However, Hart did state that Dr. Chancey never actually visited her class before making his assessments.
+Hart sent Dr. Chancey some of her teaching material to participate in the study.
+However, Hart stated that Dr. Chancey never visited her class before making his assessments.

 Dr. Chancey determined that while Hart’s teaching does include a “sympathetic appreciation” for other religions, the class is taught from an evangelical Christian perspective.
 Dr. Chancey, who conducted a similar study of curriculum in Texas schools in 2006, adds that Hart’s approach is not all that different from other instructors who have used an elective class to “pole vault the wall” separating church and state in schools.
 Dr. Chancey believes that while the intent may be to teach the Bible from a purely academic perspective, that is not usually the result in class.